McDonnell Douglas MD-80: Freighter

 In February 2013, Commercial Jet Inc. (CJI) delivered the first AEI MD-80SF, an MD-82SF (the prototype), to Everts Air Cargo, the launch customer of the MD-80SF passenger-to-freighter conversion program by the Aeronautical Engineers Inc. (AEI).
 In August 2013, USA Jet Airlines became the launch operator of the MD-80SF freighter conversion program with an MD-88SF.
-The cargo airline purchased 15 MD-88 aircraft from Delta, six of which would be converted and the other nine used as spares.
-USA Jet Airlines specialized in on demand cargo transport within North America.
+The cargo airline purchased 15 MD-88 aircraft from Delta, 6 of which would be converted and the other 9 used as spares.

-In 2021, most operators used the AEI MD-80SF freighter to carry Ford Motor Co. and General Motors automotive parts from Mexico to the U.S., but it was also used in Alaska for general freight and fish.
+In 2021, most operators used the AEI MD-80SF freighter to carry Ford Motor Co. and General Motors automotive parts from Mexico to the US, but it was also used in Alaska for general freight and fish.
 The MD-80SF has a low deck height that allows it to load cargo from a pickup truck when needed, which is not possible on a Boeing 757 freighter.
-However, its cross section is too narrow to transport standard "A" type containers and instead a dozen non-standard 88 x 108 inch containers or pallets, which is the main disadvantage in cargo operations.
+However, its cross section is too narrow to transport standard "A" type containers and instead a dozen non-standard 88 × 108 in containers or pallets, which is the main disadvantage in cargo operations.

 In late July 2022, Everts Air Cargo (EAC) selected Universal Avionics, an Elbit Systems company, to deliver cockpit upgrades (avionics, FMS with LPV capability, and integrated GPS) for its MD-80SF aircraft to improve safety and operational efficiency.
 EAC specializes in transporting freight and mail in Alaska and uses its MD-80SF fleet to supply on demand charter service operations throughout the United States, Canada, Mexico, and Caribbean Islands.